razvanbackpack/worldmaster/README.md

 # Worldmaster

-A desktop application for world-building and campaign management with a dark cartography-inspired interface.
+A desktop application for world-building and campaign management.

 ## Features